apollo

 • Include red meat, pork, poultry, and seafood in your diet.

-• Iron-rich sources like kidney beans, black beans, spinach, raisins, apricots, and lentils can help improve your iron deficiency when consumed in conjunction with Iron+folic Acid+cyanocobalamin.
+• Iron-rich sources, such as kidney beans, black beans, spinach, raisins, apricots, and lentils, can help alleviate iron deficiency when consumed in conjunction with Iron+folic Acid+cyanocobalamin.

-• Also, include iron-fortified cereals, bread, and pasta in your regular food intake at the right time.
+• Additionally, include iron-fortified cereals, bread, and pasta in your regular diet at the recommended times.

 • You can also try iron gummies if you have sweet cravings.